Takahiro-Itazuri/my-survey-slides/PITCHME.md

 <div class="container">
   <div class="col">
     <u><b>Abstract</b></u><br>
-    In this work, by introducing temporal regularization to Spatially Regularized Discriminative Correlation Filter (SRDCF) with single sample, we present our spatial-temporal regularized correlation filters (STRCF).
-The STRCF formulation can not only serve as a reasonable approximation to SRDCF with multiple training smaples, but also provide a more robust appearance model than SRDCF in the case of large appearance ariations.
-Besides, it can be efficiently solved via the alternating direction method of multipliers (ADMM).
-By incorporating both temporal and spatial regularization, our STRCF can handle boundary effects without much loss in efficiency and achieve superior performance over SRDCF in terms of accuracy and speed.<br>
+    In this work, by introducing temporal regularization to Spatially Regularized Discriminative Correlation Filter (SRDCF) with single sample, we present our spatial-temporal regularized correlation filters (STRCF). <br>
     <u><b>Contribution</b></u><br>
     <ul>
       <li>A STRCF model is presented by incorporating both spatial and temporal reguralization into the DCF framework.
 Based on online PA, STRCF can not only serve as a rational approximation of the SRDCF formulation on multiple training images, but also provide a more robust appearance model than SRDCF in the case of large appearance variations.</li>